rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 2. Change the following lines:

-**NOTE**: By default, the `Port` and `PermitRootLogin` lines are commented out as indicated by the `#` symbol.
+**Note**: By default, the `Port` and `PermitRootLogin` lines are commented out as indicated by the `#` symbol.
 When commented out, these lines are read as default options even if changes are made to the line.
 In order to implement these changes, you need to uncomment the associated lines by removing the `#` symbol at the beginning of the associated line.

 Change: